 For some time I have been looking for a good model or basis for estimating path loss of radio signals over water.
-This article presents two possible models that could be useful in predicting path loss over water at VHF frequencies.
+This article presents three possible models that could be useful in predicting path loss over water at VHF frequencies.

 I found some data about VHF radio propagation over water in the Federal Communication Commission (FCC) regulations for PART 80--STATIONS IN THE MARITIME SERVICE.
 The commission has provided some charts for the purpose of calculating the coverage of a shore station.
 A chart showing anticipated signal levels with over distance for various antenna heights allows deduction of path loss; the chart appears in Part 80.767 and is labeled "Propagation Curve."